wmorgan/dcos-docs/1.7/usage/service-discovery/load-balancing.md

 DC/OS comes with an east-west load balancer that's meant to be used to enable multi-tier microservices architectures.
 It acts as a TCP Layer 4 load balancer, and it's tightly integrated with the kernel.

 ## Usage
 You can use the layer 4 load balancer by specifying a VIP from the Marathon UI.
-The VIP must be specified in the format IP:port, for example: *1.2.3.4:5000*.
+The VIP must be specified in the format `IP:port`, for example: `*1.2.3.4:5000*`.
 Alternatively, if you're using something other than Marathon, you can create a label on the [port](https://github.com/apache/mesos/blob/b18f5bf48fda12bce9c2ac8e762a08f537ffb41d/include/mesos/mesos.proto#L1813) protocol buffer while launching a task on Mesos.
 This label's key must be in the format `VIP_$IDX`, where `$IDX` is replaced by a number, starting from 0.
 Once you create a task, or a set of tasks with a VIP, they will automatically become available to all nodes in the cluster, including the masters.

 ### Details
 When you launch a set of tasks when these labels, we distribute them to all of the nodes in the cluster.
 All of the nodes in the cluster act as decision makers in the load balancing process.
 There is a process that runs on all the agents which is consulted by the kernel when packets are recognized with this destination address.
 This process keeps track of availability and reachability of these tasks to attempt to send requests to the right backends